 If Commit type is set to Yes, the object is refreshed across the client as if Refresh in client was set to Yes.

 3.3 Change Members

-You can specify a list of changes that will be applied to the object.
+You can specify a list of changes that to apply to the object.
 Values for members are specified with expressions and should be of the same type as the member.
-For a reference set association it is also possible to add and remove instead of only set the member.
-With ‘add’ an object or a list of objects can be added to the currently associated objects.
-With ‘remove’ an object or a list of objects can be removed from the currently associated objects.
+For a reference set association, it is also possible to add and remove (instead of only setting the member).
+For add, an object or a list of objects can be added to the currently associated objects.
+For remove, an object or a list of objects can be removed from the currently associated objects.